eugenia1984/english/glossary.md

 - ** maybe next time**: is used to politely suggest the possibility of someone participating or joining an activity or event in the future.
 It can be used independently or as part of a sentence.

-- **make sure**: is a phrase used to express that you want to confirm something is done the right way.
+- **make sure**: is a phrase used to express that you want to confirm something is done the right way. .
+For example, ``You make sure the code runs`` means you check the code to be certain it has no errors and can run properly.

 - **Making pictures** in the context of data refers to creating visual representations or graphs to illustrate data findings.
 It's a common practice in report-making to help show information.